tauri-apps/tauri-docs/docs/guides/building/cross-platform.md

     1: File exists (os error 17)
 ```

-Note that this might be a bug of `xwin` CLI.
-A workaround is to add `--disable-symlinks` to the command:
+you can try adding the `--disable-symlinks` flag to the command:

 ```sh
 xwin splat --output ~/.xwin --disable-symlinks